 - 9 Choose the licensing method.
-Answer the licensing questions and follow the prompts. - 1) Enter a valid license key - 2) Enable keyless licensing and complete system licensing later How would you like to license the systems?
+Answer the licensing questions and follow the prompts. - Enter a valid license key(key file path needed) - 2) Enable keyless licensing and complete system licensing later How would you like to license the systems?
 [1-2,q] (2)